-The Social Health Authority (SHA) is a statutory body established under the Social Health Insurance Act, 2023 and mandated to provide financial risk protection for Kenyan residents by facilitating equitable access to quality healthcare.
+The Social Health Authority (SHA) is a State Corporation established under the Social Health Insurance Act, 2023 and mandated to provide financial risk protection for Kenyan residents by facilitating equitable access to quality healthcare.
 SHA is responsible for administering the Social Health Insurance Fund, Primary Healthcare Fund, and Emergency, Chronic, and Critical Illness Fund in collaboration with stakeholders.

-To enhance institutional capacity and deliver on its mandate, SHA seeks to recruit visionary, result-driven, and experienced professional for the following positions.
+To enhance institutional capacity and deliver on its mandate, SHA Board seeks to recruit visionary, result-driven, and experienced professional for the following positions;

 The Chairperson